Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

 fuck javascript

-anyways here's the gist of the check function (the lookup function is not very interesting)
+Anyways, I wrote some python to rotate the list of strings, using the check logic from the payload, to compare against the constant.
+Once I had the de-scrambled list of strings, I wrote a simple substitution to replace the calls to the lookup function with the literal strings from the descrambled list.

 ```python
 def try_solve():